mjhea0/awesome-fastapi/README.md

 ### Tutorials

 - [Async SQLAlchemy with FastAPI](https://stribny.name/blog/fastapi-asyncalchemy/) - Learn how to use SQLAlchemy asynchronously.
+- [Build and Secure an API in Python with FastAPI](https://blog.yezz.me/blog/Build-and-Secure-an-API-in-Python-with-FastAPI) - Secure and maintain an API based on FastAPI and SQLAlchemy.
 - [Demystifying Authentication with FastAPI and a Frontend](https://kernelpanic.io/demystifying-authentication-with-fastapi-and-a-frontend/) - Add token-based authentication.
 - [Deploy a Dockerized FastAPI App to Google Cloud Platform](https://towardsdatascience.com/deploy-a-dockerized-fastapi-app-to-google-cloud-platform-24f72266c7ef) - A short guide to deploying a Dockerized Python app to Google Cloud Platform using Cloud Run and a SQL instance.
 - [Deploy Machine Learning Models with Keras, FastAPI, Redis and Docker](https://medium.com/analytics-vidhya/deploy-machine-learning-models-with-keras-fastapi-redis-and-docker-4940df614ece)